Marine Intervention in Chemical Emergencies Network (MAR-ICE service)

 Furthermore, and on a case-by-case basis, the service provides:

-National authorities benefit from rapid access to a network of marine pollution response and chemical experts, via a dedicated single-contact point (MAR-ICE Contact Point).
-The specialist product and incident-specific information and advice provided and their associated risks and complement existing information sources at national or regional level
+With the MAR-ICE service, national authorities benefit from rapid access to a network of marine pollution response and chemical experts, via a dedicated single-contact point (MAR-ICE Contact Point), who can support them with expert information and substance-specific advice during the response to chemical spills.

 Key aspects of MAR-CIS

-MAR-CIS information sheets have been developed for 213 chemical substances.
+The MARine Chemical Information Sheets (MAR-CIS) have been developed for 217 chemical substances.
 The data for each substance can be easily viewed and exported by the database user.

 The main information categories covered in MAR-CIS include: